 For this throwback Thursday, I’m going to repost some old reviews of Georgette Heyer books that I wrote six years ago.
 They’ve been sitting in draft since I started moving things over to this blog and this seemed like a good time to get them published.

 Post originally published on July 22, 2015

-Adam chafes under Mr. Chawleigh’s generosity, and Julia’s behavior upon hearing of the betrothal nearly brings them all into a scandal.
-But Jenny’s practicality and quiet love for Adam bring him comfort and eventually happiness.
-And over time, their arranged marriage blossoms into love and acceptance across the class divide.
+Adam chafes under Mr. Chawleigh's generosity, and Julia's jealous behavior upon hearing of the betrothal nearly brings them all into a scandal.
+But Adam didn't reckon with the Jenny nobody knew, or the unknown quality that lay hidden behind her demure and plain facade, who bring him comfort and eventually more....

 I am going to gush.

 I’ve read a lot of Georgette Heyer – as the originator of the regency romance, she is a hugely influential author.
 She is a talented, careful writer with a flair for comedy, and some of her best books are also some of her funniest.